Menopause and Midlife Care

 Taking care of yourself during menopause

-During - and long after - menopause, you'll need to develop a routine, and keep a close watch on your health.
-It's important that you develop a trust and rapport with your doctor so he or she will be familiar with your medical history.
+During - and long after - menopause, you'll need to develop a routine,and keep a close watch on your health.
+It's important that you develop trust and rapport with your doctor so she or he will be familiar with your medical history.

 There is also an increased risk of osteoporosis (a weakening of the bones) which could lead to fractures, posture problems or back pain.

-You can improve your health, and reduce the risk of osteoporosis and heart disease, by eating a balanced diet, following a regular program of exercise, and quitting smoking.
+You can improve your health, and reduce the risk of osteoporosis and heart disease, by eating a balanced diet, following a regular program of exercise, minimizing alcohol intake and quitting smoking.
 You might also consider hormone replacement therapy.

 What is hormone replacement therapy?

-Depending on when HRT is started, it may increase a woman’s risk of developing heart disease.
-Women who are over the age of 59 or at least 10 years postmenopausal are discouraged from starting HRT as this subset of patients appear to be at greater risk of developing cardiac disease.
+In healthy women less than 10 years since menopause onset, or younger than 60 years, hormone therapy is a safe, effective treatment option for menopausal symptoms.
+Women who are 60 or older or at least 10 years postmenopausal are discouraged from starting HRT as this subset of patients appears to be at greater risk of developing cardiac disease.

 If you and your doctor decide that HRT is an option, you should be aware that estrogen treatments alone have been linked to uterine cancer.
 Through the development of new hormone treatments, this increased risk has been eliminated.

 Although many women don't notice any side effects with HRT, they do occur in a few women.
-Side effects include fluid retention, irritability, swelling of the body, breast tenderness and abdominal cramping.
+These can include fluid retention, irritability, swelling of the body, breast tenderness and abdominal cramping.

 What can you do if you have signs of severe menopause?